bevyengine/bevy-website/content/learn/book/storing-data/resources.md

 status = 'hidden'
 +++

 Resources are used to represent global, shared data that exists independently of any specific entity and which can be accessed by any system in your application.
-Unlike components, which are attached to individual entities, resources provide a way to store singleton data such as game settings, asset handles, time information, or any other state that needs to be accessible across multiple systems.

-To create a new resource type, simply create a Rust `struct` or `enum`, and derive the [`Resource`]
+Unlike components (which are attached to individual entities), resources provide a way to store singleton data such as game settings, asset handles, time information, or any other state that needs to be accessible across multiple systems.

-trait:
+To create a new resource type, simply create a Rust `struct` or `enum`, and derive the [`Resource`] trait:

 ```rs
 #[derive(Resource)]